 - Never keep hair dryers or other electrical appliances anywhere near sinks or tubs, where they could fall in and electrocute your child.

-- • Be sure your son cannot open windows and screens himself.
+- Be sure your child cannot open windows and screens.
 Install guards on windows above the first floor.

 - Stairs must be in good condition.
 Carpet or rugs should be tightly secured.
 Keep stairs clear of toys and other items.